deekshavenkat/Color-picker/README.md

 # Color-picker
-Enter you color and see magic
+Enter any  color you wish  and see magic